PastIn Person

 Senior Corporate Counsel at Republic Services, Inc.

-John Nickerson is Senior Corporate Counsel at Republic Services, Inc., managing litigation, including complex environmental litigation, and overseeing the company’s litigation hold and e-discovery processes.
-Prior to joining Republic, he clerked for Justice Frederick Martone of the Arizona Supreme Court and was an Associate at Steptoe & Johnson, LLP, focusing on trade secret litigation and insurance bad faith defense.
+John Nickerson is Senior Corporate Counsel at Republic Services, Inc., the second-largest provider of solid waste collection, transfer, recycling, and disposal services in the nation.
+In addition to managing litigation, including complex environmental litigation, John manages the company’s litigation hold and e-discovery processes.
+Prior to joining Republic in 2006, he clerked for Justice Frederick Martone of the Arizona Supreme Court and was an Associate at Steptoe & Johnson, LLP.
+His practice focused on trade secret litigation, ERISA litigation, and insurance bad faith defense.
+John earned his B.A. from Grinnell College and his J.D. from the University of Arizona College of Law.

 Jonathan Sablone